Charles Nelson Tripp

-Charles Nelson Tripp (1823 – 30 September 1866) was a bitumen businessman in Ontario.
+Charles Nelson Tripp (1823 – 30 September 1866) was an American bitumen businessman in Ontario, Canada.
 Tripp is best known for his role in the formation of the International Mining and Manufacturing Company in 1854, the world's first incorporated oil company.
 Tripp and his brother Henry were among the first to exploit Enniskillen Township's bitumen deposits following Thomas Sterry Hunt and Alexander Murray's reports on the region and helped kickstart the first oil boom in Enniskillen Township.

 Biography

 Early life

-Charles Nelson Tripp and his brother Henry emigrated to Canada West from Schenectady, New York, sometime before 1850.
-Tripp moved to Bath, Ontario, where he worked as a foreman in a stove foundry.
+Charles Nelson Tripp and his brother Henry moved to Canada West from Schenectady, New York, sometime before 1850.
+Tripp went to Bath, Ontario, where he worked as a foreman in a stove foundry.
 The Tripp brothers learned of the bitumen deposits in Lambton County through a series of Geological Survey of Canada reports by Alexander Murray and Thomas Sterry Hunt and moved to Enniskillen Township in the early 1850s.